 The two graphs below represent the projected funding progress and required contributions over the next two decades.
-In each projection, only one scenario is shown - that all experience will be exactly as predicted by actuarial assumptions, including 7.25% investment returns each year.
+In each projection, only one scenario is shown - that all experience will be exactly as predicted by actuarial assumptions, including 6.90% investment returns each year.
 While this precise scenario is impossible, it does provide a general sense of the expected trends.

-In the first graph, we can see that the current amortization schedule will lead to full funding (funding ratio equal to 100%) within a decade.
-This is largely due to significant investment gains during 2019, as well as the Board's current amortization policy.
+In the first graph, we can see that the current amortization schedule will lead to significant reductions in the unfunded actuarial liability.
+This is largely due to significant investment gains during 2019 and 2020, as well as the Board's current amortization policy.
 However, this projection does not account for any deviations in experience (e.g., investment losses).

 In the second graph, the expected employer contributions are shown.
-The amounts are expected to remain around \$7 to \$8 million per year, then decrease by several million dollars as funding approaches 100%.
+The amounts are expected to remain around \$7 million per year, then decrease by several million dollars in 2031.
 The actual funding progress and contributions going forward will not match what is shown above, but instead will be affected by the actual experience of the System and other changes over that time frame.